TKlamp/TKlamp-Docs/README.md

 # TKlamp Lighting Tester Protocol

-TKlamp Flashlight Testers are ingetrating sphere meters that measures lumen and lux.
-TKlamp 2303E model supports data logging to PC.
-This repository contains the data logging tutorial, user manual and serial data specifications for TKlamp 2303E.
+TKlamp Lighting Testers are ingetrating sphere meters designed to measure lumen and lux values.
+The TK2303E model offers data logging capabilities, allowing transfer of measurements to a PC for further analysis.

+This repository contains a quickstart guide to exporting data,a detailed user manual and serial data specifications.

 If you are instead looking for: